 A great line up which made for a great tasting.

-At the end of the normal tasting at Gianni Brunelli, his widow Laura asked if we would liked to taste either AmorCostante, her no doubt very good Super Tuscan, or a Brunello riserva from a top vintage and nearly a decade old.
-Now this ranks as a similar sort of question to that put doing the rounds of a winery: would you like to taste the wine?
+At the end of the normal tasting at Gianni Brunelli, his widow Laura asked if we would like to taste either AmorCostante, her no doubt very good Super Tuscan or a Brunello riserva from a top vintage and nearly a decade old.
+Now, this ranks as a similar sort of question to the one that is often asked as you walk around a winery: would you like to taste the wine?
 It is great to visit places in Montalcino but, on the whole, the current releases of the top wines are just not ready to drink; it’s all about potential.
 But Laura’s generosity showed some of what you can expect from a bottle which is beginning to drink.
 Brunello di Montalcino Riserva DOCG 2004 is definitely brick red in colour, having spent some time in traditional neutral oak barrels and a lot of time in the bottle.
-A lifted, creamy almost vanilla nose (not from new oak) is followed by vegetal, earthy themes and a hint of varnish and then sweet, ripe fruit, red and black, and finally the custard theme returns.
-Needless to say the wine has a powerful if fine tannic structure, which contributes to its layers of interest.
+A lifted, creamy almost vanilla nose (not from new oak) is followed by vegetal, earthy themes and a hint of varnish and then sweet, ripe fruit, red and black, and finally, the custard theme returns.
+Needless to say, the wine has a powerful if fine tannic structure, which contributes to its layers of interest.
 It showed beyond all doubt the ability of the best Sangiovese to develop in the bottle and to demonstrate that complexity when set free in the glass.
 And the house martins had nested just outside of the tasting room door …

 I have no doubt that this will be a controversial choice as in general our group preferred the softer Sangioveses of the coast (eg Petra’s Alto) or the ripe fruit and balanced tannins/acidity of the Super Tuscans … Let the debate begin!